RobertFischer/Restling/README.md

 --------------

   * You get to use Restlet as a servlet without having to wire things together yourself.
-  * You get to use Guice's type-safe dependency injection and gets its awesome error messages for your all your {@code ServerResource} instances.
+  * You get to use Guice's type-safe dependency injection (with its awesome error handling) for your all your `ServerResource` instances.
-  * You get to use Groovy's wonderfully succinct syntax for coding up those {@code ServerResource} instances.
+  * You get to use Groovy's wonderfully succinct syntax for coding up those `ServerResource` instances.
   * Various sane configurations are now the defaults, such as:
-    * Assuming you want to respond with JSON unless there is a file suffix specified
+    * A strong preference for JSON.
+If there is no other specific type requested, respond with JSON.
+    * Use file extensions (eg: `.json`, `.xml`) to determine what file type is desired.
+    * Data conversion configuration which is more secure, more what you want by default, and more extensible.

 Usage
 ---------------